-- Derechan is embarassed and may get up immediately and yell "baka!", hit Protagkun, and/ or run away.
+- Derechan is embarrassed and may get up immediately and yell "baka!", hit Protagkun, and/ or run away.
 She will blush and look cute and dead-eyed at the camera for a few seconds though, first.

-- LATER THAT DAY: Protagkun goes to School Club Club After School Club and sees none other than Derechan there, and they have an embarassing cutesy moment, usually where Protagkun will apologize, even if it was Derechan who ran at him with the force of a speeding truck.
+- LATER THAT DAY: Protagkun goes to School Club Club After School Club and sees none other than Derechan there, and they have an embarrassing cutesy moment, usually where Protagkun will apologize, even if it was Derechan who ran at him with the force of a speeding truck.

-Well, it would be cute, except that I'm so sick of this scenario that seeing it makes me some weird combination of wanting to cry, vomit, and do a violence at someone.
+Well, it would be cute, except that I'm so sick of this scenario that seeing it makes me some weird combination of wanting to cry, vomit, and do violence at someone.

 2. Love Triangles (And Other Shapes)